Lake Michigan Fishing: 3 Top Guides Tell You How And Where

 Freshwater Drum

-Freshwater Drum are best fished in the shallows of western Lake Michigan, near estuaries.
+Freshwater Drum is best fished in the shallows of western Lake Michigan, near estuaries.

-Watch the guys from SBS catch some big Lake Michigan Drum wheil fishing for bass at Michigan Pier Fishing With SBS.
+Watch the guys from SBS catch some big Lake Michigan Drum while fishing for bass at Michigan Pier Fishing With SBS.

 Lake Trout Fishing

-Lake trout are one of the few fish that are native to Lake Michigan.
-Lake trout can be caught all over Lake Michigan throughout the year the guys from our guide team know when, where, and how.
+Lake trout are native to Lake Michigan.
+Lake trout can be caught all over Lake Michigan throughout the year.

-Lake trout are cold-water fish that like the water to be around 40°F. In the summer they are deep and you will need to fish them like you would salmon with down riggers.
-Lake trout are often caught while fishing for salmon and steelhead.
+Lake trout are cold-water fish that like the water to be around 40°F. In the summer, they are deep and you will need to fish them like you would salmon with down riggers.

 Watch the guys at SBS Outdoor action catching spring lake trout at Pier Fishing the Lake Trout Spawn – BEATDOWN! or while fishing on the pier at Michigan Pier Fishing – GIANT Lake Trout!